Exploiting Missing Data Remediation Strategies using Adversarial Missingness Attacks: Experiments

-Linear and logistic regression models are learned by maximizing appropriate log-likelihood functions.
-In our notation, the log-likelihood function of the GLM corresponds to the score function $J(\z;\vtheta)$ where $\vtheta$ are the coefficients of the model and $\z$ contains both the features and the response variable.
-We provide the corresponding differentiable objectives used in our bi-level optimization framework for the GLM family in Appendix~\ref{sec:gradient}.
+Linear and logistic regression models are the most popular instance of generalized linear models (GLMs).
+GLMs are learned by maximizing appropriate log-likelihood functions and are widely used in data analysis, so their vulnerabilities to AM attacks has real-world implications.
+In our notation, the negative log-likelihood function of the GLM corresponds to the score function $J(\z;\vtheta)$ where $\vtheta$ are the coefficients of the model and $\z$ contains both the features and the response variable.

 In our experiments the adversary aims to make the modeler statistically confident that the coefficient of a target variable is zero, $\vtheta_t=0$.
 The AM attack is deemed successful if the average $p$-value of the target coefficient is greater than $0.05$, indicating that the modeler fails to reject the null hypothesis that $\vtheta_t = 0$.
 To minimize the change in the predictive accuracy under the AM attack, the remaining coefficients of the adversarial target $\ta$ are selected by finding the closest GLM to the underlying data, subject to the condition $ \vtheta_{\alpha,t} = 0$; that is, they are determined using constrained maximum likelihood estimation (see Appendix~\ref{sec:klmin} for details).
-To verify that the adversary shifts the learned parameters from the partially observed dataset $\that$ toward the adversarial $\ta$, we report the average $\ell$1-norm of their difference.

 We used two classification (wine-quality, german-credit) and two regression (ca-housing, diabetes) datasets (see Table \ref{tab:dataset} in the Appendix) to test our attacks.
-We used a random subset of each dataset (90\% for $\text{german-credit}$ and 80\% for the others) as the training set that the \noun can access, and kept the remaining fully observed portion for use in ``auditing''.
 In each dataset, we selected one highly statistically significant feature, as identified using a GLM learned on the complete data, as the target coefficient.
-Specifically, we selected \verb|medInc| for ca-housing, \verb|alcohol| for wine-quality, \verb|sex| for diabetes, and \verb|installment rate| in the german-credit dataset.
+In all experiments, the AM mechanism is parameterized using a one-hidden layer neural network with 100 neurons in the hidden layer, and the masking set is restricted to the target feature, $\mask=\{t\}$.
+In training the AM mechanism, the adversarial objective $g$ is taken to be the empirical approximation to the KL-divergence between the learned GLM and the adversarial GLM (see Appendix~\ref{sec:klmin} for its formulation).